Chapter 4779-2 Board Operations

 (C) Authorize the board director to accept employee resignations with written documentation and sign regular administrative and payroll documents as "appointing authority" on behalf of the board.

 (A) The board shall maintain a register of applicants for licenses and permits to practice orthotics, prosthetics, or pedorthics.
 It shall include the name, method and date the licenses or permits were issued and any other data the board shall require.
-If the applicant took the examination, the dates of examination shall be shown and scores attained where possible.
+If the applicant took the examination, the dates of examination shall be recorded and scores attained documented where possible.
 A computer database system maintained by the board or for the board's use in compliance with state of Ohio information technology policies and procedures may serve as such a register.

-(B) The board shall maintain a policy manual, available to the public, explaining the procedures by which complaints are filed with the board, which shall include the complaint procedures, and the name, mailing address, and telephone number of the board.
+(B) The board shall maintain a policy document, available to the public, explaining the procedures by which complaints are filed with the board, which shall include the complaint procedures, and the name, mailing address, and telephone number of the board.

 (1) A notarized personal affidavit.

 (2) A certified copy of a court record.

 (3) A certified copy of a marriage certificate.